bazelbuild/bazel/site/docs/skylark/performance.md

 Bazel's main thread, giving a high level overview of what Bazel is doing.
 The remaining rows show what the worker threads are doing.

-You can interact with the profile, e.g. zoom in, inspect particular tasks, filter for task descriptions and select multiple tasks to get an overview.
+You can interact with the profile, for example zoom in, inspect particular tasks, filter for task descriptions and select multiple tasks to get an overview.
 Press `?` to get an overview of what you can do.